How to make web pages accessible

 - decorative images are labelled 'Empty alt attribute'

-- you have no images labelled 'Missing alt attribute' - a website developer may need to fix this
+- no images are labelled “Missing alt attribute” (contact a developer if this occurs)

-Captions are specially 'coded' on websites to be connected to the image.
-This lets assistive technologies like screen readers read them out alongside the image's alt text.
+- are coded so assistive technologies like screen readers read them alongside the image’s alt text

 Do not add captions (or alt text) to images that are purely decorative.

-Read more about captions on our page about using informative images in web content.
+Read more about using captions in using informative images in web content.

 Using complex images

-Learn how to use complex images in online content
+Learn more about how to use complex images in content